 Simple Tips for Keeping Tabs on Your Children

 - Make time for your kids during the workday.
 Use your break times to meet your kids for lunch, Skype, or call them at a scheduled time to check in.

 - Don’t take work home.
 When you take work home, you are not available for your children.
 The days rush by, so savor this precious time with your children.

 - Help your kids “make their own fun” during the day.
 Each week have the children plan specific goals and projects they want to accomplish like books to read or languages to learn.

 - Enlist your children to help plan a family vacation.
 It is a great project to have your children plan and research your family vacation.

 - Neighbors.
 Are any of your neighbors retired from work, home from college for the summer, or unemployed?
 Make arrangements for your children to spend some time with a person whether they bake, cook, do crafts, play games or go to a movie.
 Your children get social support and supervision, and the other person gets companionship or income they need.

 - Sign your children up for a structured activity.
-Many local organizations, such as Parks and Recreation Departments, offer summer programs in all sports.
-High schools and colleges offer summer science camps, mathematics camps, and language camps.
+Many local organizations, such as Parks and Recreation Departments, offer programs in all sports.
+High schools and colleges offer science camps, mathematics camps, and language camps.